The Simpsons season 35: Production

 This season and the following season were ordered in January 2023.
 Seven episodes were holdovers from the previous season.
 Executive producer Matt Selman continued his role as primary showrunner, a role he had since the thirty-third season.
 Executive producer Al Jean was also showrunner for several episodes this season.
 Commenting on how the series stays relevant in its thirty-fifth season, Selman stated that the writers approach the show as if the series was new and not think about the show's past.
 Writer Cesar Mazariegos stated that the writers want to take the show in "zanier directions" that were previously reserved for Treehouse of Horror episodes.

 Production of the season was halted in May 2023 by the 2023 Writers Guild of America strike.
-In June 2023, Selman and Jean organized a Simpsons themed picket outside the Fox Studios lot.
+In June 2023, Selman and Jean organized a Simpsons themed picket outside the Fox Studio Lot.
 Picketers joining them included creator Matt Groening and former writers David X. Cohen, Conan O'Brien, and Greg Daniels.
 Once a contract agreement was reached, production resumed in October 2023.
 As a result of the strike, eighteen episodes aired this season instead of the normal twenty-two episodes.